benhosmer/git-for-absolute-beginners/README.md

 1. How git works.
 2. How to tell git to what to track.
 3. How to tell git you really mean it.
+4. How to clone a repository and what that actually means.
 4. How to share your changes with others.
 5. How to interact with github.
 6. How to get changes that others have introduced to a central repository.